 While general liability insurance covers common business risks, it does not provide complete protection.
 Employee injuries or damage to your business property can occur at any clinic.
 Other important insurance policies for therapists and counselors to consider include:

-Business owner’s policy: This policy bundles general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.
+Business owner’s policy (BOP): This policy bundles general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

 Professional liability insurance: Also called malpractice insurance for medical professionals, this policy can help cover legal expenses related to accusations of work errors or negligence.

-Are you ready to safeguard your health education clinic, psychology practice, or other therapy and counseling business with general liability insurance?
+Are you ready to safeguard your therapy clinic or counseling business with general liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.